-- have a proven statutory link7 with the European body/secretariat; - be active in the field of youth.
+- have a proven statutory link17 with the European body/secretariat; - be active in the field of education and training.

 Therefore, a European NGO must be composed of at least nine entities (the European body/secretariat and at least eight national organisations/branches) established in nine different EU Member States and third countries associated to the Programme.